ava-labs/avalanche-docs/docs/tooling/anr-reference.md

 #### Flags

-- `--avalanchego-path string` avalanchego binary path
+- `--avalanchego-path string` AvalancheGo binary path
 - `--chain-configs string` [optional] JSON string of map from chain id to its config file contents
 - `--node-config string` node config as string
 - `--plugin-dir string` [optional] plugin directory
-- `--subnet-configs string` [optional] JSON string of map from subnet id to its config file contents
+- `--subnet-configs string` [optional] JSON string of map from Subnet id to its config file contents
 - `--upgrade-configs string` [optional] JSON string of map from chain id to its upgrade file contents

 #### Example